SkunkworksAI/hydra-moe/README.md

 We are training experts for the following domains:

 - Math
-- Science (Physics, Chemistry, Biology..)
+- Science (Physics, Chemistry, Biology...etc)
 - Reasoning
 - Coding
 - Writing